5 quotes to inspire consistency

 Is a lack of consistency killing your mojo to keep your art a priority?
 Let's learn some tips for being consistent with these famous artist quotes.

 Here are some famous artist quotes to help inspire consistency in your work.

 So the first is from Vincent Van Gogh and it's interesting to remember that his life wasn't quite balanced.
 But he had an unbelievable work ethic for creating his art.
-Creating 81 of his painting in the last 90 days he was alive.
+Creating 81 of his paintings in the last 90 days he was alive.
 He was almost too consistent at times where his social skills and life started to suffer.
-But for the artist who lacks consistency his words are powerful.
+But for the artist who lacks consistency, his words are powerful.